 you for it.

-initial program (M. Tech or MS) into MS or Ph.
-D., provided the
+the student's initial program (M. Tech or MS) into MS or Ph.
+D.,

-student completes a certain number of credit hours, and maintains
+provided the student completes a certain number of credit hours,

-a certain minimum CGPA.
-Details regarding this are decided by the
+and maintains a certain minimum CGPA.
+Details regarding this are

-Finally, both full-time and part-time routes to a grad school
+office.
+Finally, both full-time and part-time routes to a grad

-degree exist at IIT Delhi.
-Since we are primarily an experimental
+school degree exist at IIT Delhi.
+Since we are primarily an

-group, continuation after end of coursework in a part-time Ph.
-D.
+experimental group, continuation after end of coursework in a

-degree, or a part-time MS degree is likely to be logistically
+part-time Ph.
+D. degree, or a part-time MS degree is likely to

-complicated for most applicants, and is not encouraged.
+be logistically complicated for most applicants, and is not

 If you interested in joining the group as a postdoc, please apply